HOW TO SELL

 A major sale showcased how our firm makes every effort to achieve the best results for clients: Grant Gardner found a book hidden in the back of a closet for an estate with no immediate family and after weeks of research, realized that the market for the book was perhaps two to five prospective buyers in Australia.
 By skillful marketing in both Australia and the U.K. and promotion on our website for several weeks in advance, the Captain James Wallis book was sold for $1,800,000.00, instead of a few hundred dollars if it had only been promoted locally.

 Acceptance of Items

 Free auction estimates are also provided in person by making an appointment with one of our appraisers.
-Prospective consignors are encouraged to have a representative give an idea of value, as our knowledge of the auction market can provide insight on what results may be expected and if the items will be accepted for auction.
+Prospective consignors are encouraged to have a representative give an idea of value, as our knowledge of the auction market can provide insight into what results might be expected and if the items will be accepted for auction.

 Commission Rates & Reserves

 Gardner Galleries rarely accept reserves.
 In some cases, the auctioneers will agree to a reserve or minimum to protect a very valuable item such as an important painting.
 The reserve price will always be less than our pre-auction low estimate.
-If the item does not sell, a cataloging charge of $25.00 per lot applies.
-Reserves are never accepted on furniture, pianos and items with an estimated value of less than $1,000.00.
+If the item does not sell, a cataloguing charge of $25.00 + HST per lot applies.
+Reserves are never accepted on furniture, pianos or items with an estimated value of less than $1,000.00.
 However, Gardner's will use discretion as most responsible auction houses do in handling consigned goods.
 As an example, if an item has a pre-auction estimate of $500.00, it will have a higher starting bid and will not be sold for $50.00.